Hubs-Foundation/hubs-cloud/README.md

 ## Using an existing domain

 If you have an existing domain you'd like to use for the site, that's fine.
 You'll still need to register a domain on Route 53 for internal routing.
 (See the CloudFormation stack creation form in the 'Domain Configuration' section.)
-Once the stack is created, if you are using your own domain name, go to the stack outputs and follow the instructions under the "AppALBDomain" output.
+Once the stack is created, if you are using your own domain name, go to the stack outputs and follow the instructions under the "AddressForRootDomain" description.

 ## Using an existing email SMTP server